jj-hennessy/Carve-Custom/README.md

-# Carve-Custom Description
+## Carve-Custom Description
+# Code Authors 💻:
-Code Authors: JJ Hennessy, Dhruva Bansal, and Rajas Bansal
+JJ Hennessy, Dhruva Bansal, and Rajas Bansal

+# So what's the goal?
 This project served as the MVP of a Stanford-based startup named Carve.
 This MVP was created throughout March and April of 2021.
 Carve's goal was to deliver highly-personalized and data-driven snow ski recommendations.

+# Pieces of the puzzle
 This repository houses a collection of the Python scripts which perform 4 different functions.
 These include:
 1. Ingest data from a Qualtrics survey filled out by a customer containing information about the customer's height, ski style, preferred ski length, and other preferences
 2. Input a user's data into a custom-designed algorithm implemented in Excel to provide a list of the top 10 ski recommendations custom-tailored for that customer